 A. Goswami.
 2015.
 Phenome10K: a free online repository for 3-D scans of biological and palaeontological specimens. www.phenome10k.org.

-Phenome10k.og was created by Dr. Anjali Goswami, Reader in Palaeobiology at University College London, jointly appointed in the Department of Genetics, Evolution & Environment and the Department of Earth Sciences.
+Phenome10k.og was created by Prof. Anjali Goswami, Research Leader in Life Sciences at the Natural History Museum and Honorary Professor of Palaeobiology at University College London, jointly appointed in the Department of Genetics, Evolution & Environment and the Department of Earth Sciences.
 Her research interests are in vertebrate evolution and development, especially using morphometric methods to incorporate data from embryos to fossils to test genetic and developmental hypotheses of modularity and morphological diversity.
 To learn more about her research, visit her lab website, www.goswamilab.com.

-Phenome10k.org was designed and built using funds from Natural Environment Research Council grants NE/J012432/1 to Dr. Anjali Goswami and NE/H022937/1 to Dr. Christophe Soligo (UCL-Anthropology) and Dr. Anjali Goswami, and is maintained by funds from European Research Council grant 167769 to Dr. Anjali Goswami.
+Phenome10k.org was designed and built using funds from Natural Environment Research Council grants NE/J012432/1 to Prof. Anjali Goswami and NE/H022937/1 to Dr. Christophe Soligo (UCL-Anthropology) and Dr. Anjali Goswami, and is maintained by funds from European Research Council grant 167769 to Prof. Anjali Goswami.

 Website designed and coded by me